varunswing/Interview/DesignPattern.md

 ## Behavioral Patterns

+**Purpose:** These patterns are concerned with communication between objects.
+They focus on how objects interact and how responsibility is divided among them.
+**Goal:** To help define how objects should communicate, increase flexibility in carrying out communication, and ensure good object collaboration.

 ### Chain of Responsibility
 * Expanded Definition: The Chain of Responsibility pattern allows a request to be passed through a chain of handlers.
 Each handler decides either to process the request or to pass it to the next handler in the chain.